spokehq/marketplacelive-cms/README.md

 ####Next steps:
-**If you have not installed Vagrant yet, go to http://downloads.vagrantup.com/**
+**If you have not installed Vagrant yet, go to http://downloads.vagrantup.com/** ** You must also install vagrant-hostsupdater from https://github.com/cogitatio/vagrant-hostsupdater**

 ##Starting a new Project
 Fork or clone this Repository